Definitions for TFSA

 - a payment for services rendered by the holder (or a person not at arm's length with the holder); or

 - payment of a return on investment or proceeds of disposition for property held outside of the TFSA by the holder or a person not dealing at arm's length with the holder;

 - specified non-qualified investment income that has not been distributed from the TFSA within 90 days of the holder of the TFSA receiving a notice from us requiring them to remove the amount from the TFSA.

-An advantage also includes any benefit that is income (including a capital gain) that is reasonably attributable, directly or indirectly, to one of the following:
+An advantage also includes any benefit that is income (excluding dividends gross-up) or a capital gain that is reasonably attributable, directly or indirectly, to one of the following:

 - deliberate over-contribution to a TFSA; or

 - a prohibited investment for any TFSA of the holder.